 Herbai Maté lensed several of the Terápia episodes and provides the film with contained camerawork that, thankfully, doesn’t reach for cheap effects.
 The recurring motifs never become too obvious.
-The editing is likewise subtle with consistent pacing, that doesn’t change even in the more dramatic moments.
+Likewise, the editing is subtle, with consistent pacing that doesn’t change even in the more dramatic moments.
 Beethoven and Weber are replaced by Laura Marling’s wistful What he wrote.

 The acting from first time (and last time, according to the director) actor, Géza Morczányi as well as by Alexandra Borbély and Réka Tenki, adds significantly to the naturalistic atmosphere, with veteran actress Itala Békés delivering some of the funniest lines.
 How the film manages to combine those more grounded scenes with the dreamy or metaphysical ones is the key to its success or failure with the individual spectator.
 For some, it might feel like a rom-com wolf in an arthouse sheep’s clothing, but to this viewer, everything came together beautifully.

 This is a strange love story, if there ever was one, but even though the main characters act weird and elicit laughter at times, there is still obvious respect for them.
 Comments have been made that the depiction of the relationship doesn’t feel modern, and again it’s up to the single viewer whether the film feels timeless or dated.
 It is undoubtedly a work of a director who doesn’t worry about ticking all the boxes that might appeal to an audience more worried about what’s topical than anything else.
 Thus the Golden Bear came as a huge surprise but also felt well deserved.
 It’s not the kind of film that typically receives awards.